-I don’t remember who brought this pie, and it probably was different people every time.
-But it was always the same recipe and always perfect.
-It’s so easy, it would be really tough for somebody to mess this up!
+You probably remember this cherry cheese pie from church potlucks because somebody always brought it!
+And it was always the same recipe and always perfect.
+This cherry cream cheese pie is so easy, it would be really tough for somebody to mess this up!

-Well, unless you’re like me and you can’t wait for it to set long enough so you slice into it before it’s cold enough—but even then, it’s still delicious!
+Well, unless you’re like me and you can’t wait for it to set long enough so you slice into it before it’s cold enough—but even then, it still tastes delicious!

 How to Make Cherry Cream Cheese Pie